gleam-lang/website/book-src/tour/custom-types.md

 For example we can create a `Counter` type which holds an int which can be incremented.
-We don't want the user to alter the int value other than by incrementing it, so we can make the opaque opaque to prevent them from being able to do this.
+We don't want the user to alter the int value other than by incrementing it, so we can make the type opaque to prevent them from being able to do this.

 ```rust,noplaypen